Wangxuer521/GWKBR/README.md

 test_id.txt: Individual IDs of the test set.
 A single column where each row represents one individual, corresponding to the second column of the .fam file.

 ## Running command
-Before running the program, the users needs to install the required packages (os, numpy, skopt, scikit-learn, scipy, etc.).
+Before running the program, the users needs to install the required packages (os, numpy, skopt, scikit-learn, scipy, etc.), as well as the PLINK and GEMMA software.
 Then, place the software and the example_data folder in the same directory.
 Enter the current directory and run the program by typing the command python GWKBR.py.
 For example:

 cd path/to/your/directory